IQSS/dss-rbuild/docs/packagedev.md

 }
 ```

 However, this function still has a couple of problems.
 It's not super easy to use because (a) it's understandably hard for other programmers to remember which column is divided by which and (b) there's a simpler way to accomplish the code above which will make it more readable.
-Specifically, it might be easier to just have arguments called 'factors' and 'divisors' and then divide them, like this
+Specifically, it might be easier to just have arguments called 'factors' and 'divisors' and then divide them, like this:

 ```r